mehdimir/nexus-peedy/README.md

 sense, it is even taken out of reactor build!
 NexusPEEDY adds new modules for building the final artifact!

+## How to build it

+Note: if your local repository contains "official" Nexus snapshot artifacts, due to the [MNG-4368](http://jira.codehaus.org/browse/MNG-4368) issue, you MUST use separate local repository to build this beast!

+### Prerequisites

+* Java6 and Maven3 ;)

+* Your Maven settings set up in same was as is needed for Nexus OSS build.

+* Build Plexus Loggers from trunk.
+They contain a [fix](http://fisheye.codehaus.org/changelog/plexus/?cs=8566) that is not yet released.

+  Checkout from [Plexus Repository](http://svn.codehaus.org/plexus/archive/plexus-logging/trunk/) and "mvn clean install".

+* Build modded Enunciate (although Ryan already incorporated the needed [changes](http://jira.codehaus.org/browse/ENUNCIATE-385) into it's trunk.

+  Checkout from [Enunciate GIT](http://github.com/cstamas/enunciate/) and "mvn clean install".

+* Checkout nexus-peedy and build.

 ## Branches

 I used as manual a nice blog entry to create a "one way" mirror of SVN repository: